Yatin-aggarwal/Anime-face-generator/Read.md

-Anime-Face Generator
-In this project we have use DCGan and kaggle anime Dataset to generate images of anime Character from random noises
+In this project we have use DCGan and kaggle anime Dataset to generate images of anime Character from random noises.
+We have used kaggle Datset For image genration.
+Url:https://www.kaggle.com/datasets/splcher/animefacedataset